 Just by taking a brief scan of the ingredient labels on your skin care products, you will likely come across one bottle containing glycolic acid.
 Having been used in the premium skincare community for decades, this acid is by no means a new ingredient, but it is one of the most popular and effective ones available and for good reason!
 But the full benefits of this powerhouse ingredient isn’t always recognized, so we’re here to set the record straight.

 Perhaps the most well-known use of glycolic acid in skin care is as an exfoliator.
-When it comes to exfoliators and facial scrubs, you have options including both physical and chemical exfoliates.
+When it comes to exfoliators and facial scrubs and exfoliating face washes, you have options including both physical and chemical exfoliates.
 Physical exfoliants use an abrasive substance to, you guessed it, physically remove dirt and dead skin from the surface of your face.
 Comparatively, chemical exfoliation uses acids or enzymes to help dissolve or lift dead skin off your face.

 Glycolic acid moves beyond its primary function as an exfoliant and provides a number of other benefits as a result of this key capability.